talwrii/i3sub/README.md

 # Implementing this tool using `i3-msg`

-The utility `i3-msg` which is included with `i3` can perform similar functionality to this tool.
-Which the caveat that this is provided in a more low-level (and hence difficult-to-understand and error-prone) fashion.
+The utility `i3-msg` included with `i3` can perform similar functionality to this tool, with the caveat that `i3-msg` is more low-level and general-purpose (and hence difficult-to-understand and error-prone).

 The following command will output every event to do with workspaces.